tliron/prudence/TUTORIAL.md

 to erase parts of or even the whole resource.
 For example, an empty request or an empty JSON array or some other directive can be understood by your "modify" to mean erasure.
 However, the "erase" hook is more specialized in that it allows for the "async" response and is sometimes optimized to ignore the request body.
 So, it's generally better to use "erase" for erasure if you can.
+Its semantics are more optimal for that.

-As with "erase", you must set "context.done" to true if the change happened.
+As with "erase" you must set "context.done" to true if the modification happened.
 There is no support for "context.async".
 However, you can optionally set "context.created" to true to let the client know that the resource was created rather than changed.

 Though not required, it's often a good idea with PUT to return the modified representation, essentially what we see in the next GET.
 So it might make sense to just call "present".
 Example: